vttred/tips/README.md

 ### Contributing code

+Fork this Repo!
+Clone your fork into a local directory.
+Create a branch named after the improvement or fix you wish to solve, and append the issue number.
+For example, `git checkout -b readme-improvements-9`.
+When you're done, create a pull request to this repo with your completed change.

 You agree to license your code under the MIT Expat license.
-Please add your name to the contributors list in one of your commits.
+Your name and git.email will be added to the [CONTRIBUTORS][18] file.
+Either you or your employer will be added to the [AUTHORS][19] file.
+Please indicate if your contribution is part of your lawful employment.

 ### Contributing tips in English